MILESTONE UPDATE – May 29, 2023

-Vogtle 3 and 4 will have a major economic impact on the state of Georgia, bringing lower rates for customers and creating hundreds of new jobs.
+Vogtle 3 and 4 will have a major economic impact on the state of Georgia, creating hundreds of new jobs.

 Georgia Power believes military veterans’ proven commitment to pride, duty, honor and discipline add significant value to our company’s overall success.
 Georgia Power recognizes that former military personnel bring experience and skill to our utility company, and that is why veterans and reservists account for more than 30 percent of new hires at Plant Vogtle.
 For the sixth year in a row, Southern Company is ranked the nation’s best utility corporation for veterans, reservists and guardsmen.